paulspencerwilliams/auctionsniperjava/README.md

 Once complete, run the docker image

     docker run -p 5222:5222 -t 'paulswilliams/vines'

+On a Mac with Boot2Docker, create an ssh tunnel

+    boot2docker ssh -L 5222:localhost:5222

 ## Obtain certificate from Vines into Java keystore
 Get container id using